-- You can use any type of dry Sherry for cooking, but avoid actually ‘cooking Sherry’ which contains additives.
+- You can use any type of dry sherry for cooking, but avoid ‘cooking sherry’ which contains additives.

 One of my warmest food memories is walking home for lunch from elementary school and sitting down at the kitchen table with my mother over a bowl of soup.
-Canned, of course.
-With Saltines on the side.
-And Beef Barley was one of my favorites.
-This soup brings back those memories… minus the Saltines.
+Canned, of course, with buttered crackers on the side.
+This soup brings back those memories…

 This hearty soup is a meal in itself, that goes without saying, but in case your family is craving a little something to go with, I recommend my super easy one hour WHOLE GRAIN OAT ROLLS…they’re a favorite around here, and mercifully easy to make, like under an hour, from start to finish!